anujs2099/rhce-sample-exams_1st-edition/lab5.md

 -  Project directory name is task5
 -  Use the inventory file & configuration file from lab1/task2
+-  Run appropriate commands to:
+   - install rhel system roles
+   - find out all the files installed by the package for rhel system roles
+   - find out where all the rhel system roles were installed
+   - find out where all the examples are located for the rhel system roles
+   - explore the rhel selinux system role like how to use it in a playbook, etc
+   - explore the rhel timesync system role like how to use it in a playbook, etc
 -  Write a playbook as follows:
    - runs on all hosts

 **Task 6**